PocketNet: A Smaller Neural Network for Medical Image Analysis: Introduction

 However, the performance of deep learning methods comes at an enormous computational and monetary cost, independent of concerns about data quality.
 Training networks to convergence can take several days or weeks using specialized computing equipment with sufficient computing capacity and available memory to handle large imaging datasets.
 The cost of a workstation with suitable hardware specifications for training large deep learning models ranges from roughly \$5,700 to \$49,000, whereas a dedicated deep learning-enabled server blade can range from \$31,500 to \$134,000 \cite{lambda}.
 Cloud-based solutions offer a more economical option for training models by allowing users to pay for time on accelerated computing instances.
 However, the cost of such instances ranges from \$3 to \$32 per hour, and additional measures must be implemented to protect patient privacy \cite{aws}.
 The latter may involve an institution entering into a service agreement with a cloud-computing resource provider.
 The cost of such an agreement is another consideration that must be taken into account.

 We wish to reduce the costs - in model size, training time, and memory requirements - associated with training deep learning models while preserving their performance.
-To do so, we propose the PocketNet paradigm for deep learning models, a straightforward modification for existing network architectures that dramatically reduces the number of parameters in these architectures.
-We demonstrate that the reduced models resulting from the PocketNet modification achieve comparable results to their full-sized counterparts.
-Additionally, we profile the memory and time footprints for training full-sized and PocketNet architectures, demonstrating that PocketNet models yield significant savings in hardware requirements and training time.
+To do so, we propose the PocketNet paradigm for deep learning models, \emph{a straightforward modification to existing architectures that substantially reduces the number of parameters and maintains the same performance as the original architecture}.
+This modification questions the long-held assumption that doubling the number of features after each downsampling operation (i.e., pooling or convolution) is necessary for convolutional neural networks \cite{lenet, imagenet, alexnet, resnet, densenet, unet-3d, unet, hrnet, nnunet, unet-common}.
+Our work demonstrates the effectiveness of our PocketNets in several 3D segmentation tasks and a classification problem.
+We also show that the PocketNet paradigm carries several practical benefits - less GPU memory required for training, less time required for training, and faster inference times.